-Each year, varsity tryouts begin near the end of September.
-The selection process usually includes on-ice video assessments, and individual evaluations conducted by the coaches.
-As with most Canadian universities, Trent’s depth of competitive experience in any given season is a function of new talent arriving for their first year versus the vacancies left by graduating veterans.
 In the past, Trent curling teams have included players who have competed and won at provincial and national championships.
-At the other extreme, some Excalibur Curling alumni had their first exposure to curling while at Trent University.
+At the other extreme, a few varsity curling alumni had their first exposure to curling while at Trent University.
 Players at all levels of development are encouraged to participate in tryouts every year.

 On February 21, 2011 Trent’s varsity men won the university’s first-ever OUA championship curling banner, defeating Wilfrid Laurier in the gold medal final.
 In February 2012, Trent University hosted the OUA provincial championship event in Guelph.
-Both Trent varsity teams missed the 2014 podium despite solid efforts throughout the week.
-Trent’s coaches look forward to their varsity teams competing in the 2015 OUA’s in Guelph.
+Both the Trent curling varsity teams missed the 2017 podium despite solid efforts throughout the week.
+Trent’s coaches look forward to their varsity teams competing in the 2018 OUA’s.

 Trent University is proud to be a staunch supporter of these championships.
 With these events now established, Trent varsity players can pursue their aspirations of interuniversity competition at the provincial, national and even world championship levels.
 The future of university curling in Canada looks bright, and Trent University has been an active proponent.